sreuland/go/exp/services/ledgerexporter/DEVELOPER_GUIDE.md

 - Run: For instructions on running the Docker container, refer to the [Installation Guide](./README.md).

+- Run ledgerexporter with a local, fake GCS backend: Requires `make docker-build` first, then run `make docker-test-fake-gcs`.
+This will run the ledger exporter against `testnet` and export to the 'fake' GCS instance started in the container.

 ## Running Integration Tests:
 from top directory of stellar/go repo, run go test to launch ledger exporter integration tests.